To register an Expression of Interest form to become a Youth Mentor please go HERE

 You will have regular contact with the Women’s Justice Network Youth Mentoring Coordinator and Youth Support Worker, in addition to monthly Mentor training and supervision.
 You will also be encouraged to be in the habit of making ‘on the spot’ contact with the Youth Mentoring Coordinator and/ or Youth Support Worker in order to address an issue the very moment that it occurs.
 This is all in attempt to provide instant, holistic support to the Mentee.

-Why would someone want to volunteer for the ‘My Way’ Project?
+Why would someone want to volunteer for the ‘Youth Mentoring’ Project?

-There are many reasons why women choose to volunteer for the ‘My Way’ project.
+There are many reasons why women choose to volunteer for this project.
 One common factor is the volunteer’s strong belief in social justice.
 Supporting a young person who might not have been as fortunate in life, creating positive change in her life and seeing the effects of that change can be a very rewarding experience.

 The success of this project will determine potential sustainability and expansion.
 You will be involved in a special, ground breaking journey.